 The post-war downturn and the demand for diesel engines cut short the life of the Ladies and all of their brood.
 With only thirty plus years of service, they were sent to scrap, with two exceptions.
 One was presented to the city of Lafayette, Louisiana, in recognition of that city’s status as a division point on the SP.
 The other, 745, was given to the city of New Orleans, the home of her birth.
 Brought from Avondale Yard on the west bank, 745 was given a spit and polish shine and photographed on the turntable of the New Orleans Public Belt Railroad, where she was turned to head into what was to be her final resting spot, a display track at Audubon Park.

 In 1984, a group calling itself the Old Kenner Railroad Association (OKRA) managed to get the engine donated to its care and subsequently removed it from the park in hopes of an eventual restoration.
 Breathing new life into a neglected 70-year-old steam engine is not an easy task, but by 1997 some dedicated volunteers formed the Louisiana Steam Train Association to restore 745 and period passenger train cars.
 Along with some professional help, private and public grants, they finally got the wheels turning.
-In December 2004, SP 745 conducted its first main-line operations in forty-eight years, running to Reserve, LA and back over the Kansas City Southern Railway.
-Since then SP 745 has toured Louisiana and southwest Mississippi and visited Kansas City, Missouri and several nearby towns.
+SP 745 conducted its first main-line operations in 48 years, running to Reserve, LA and back over the Kansas City Southern Railway.
+Since then SP 745 has toured Louisiana and southwest Mississippi as well a long trip to Kansas City.

 The volunteers at the Louisiana Steam Train Association are dedicated to never letting SP 745 become a run-down, static display again.
 Meanwhile, LASTA’s volunteers are working to find a new permanent home for its operations; a place where 745 can be publicly displayed with dignity and pride.